keycloak/kc-sig-fapi/README.md

   - Session OP
   - RP-Initiated OP

-Note: OpenID Provider for Logout Profile conformance tests have not yet been automated.
+Note: Session OP and Front-Channel OP of OpenID Provider for Logout Profile conformance tests cannot be automated.
 These can be passed manually.

 ### Passed Conformance Tests per Keycloak version